Chaklader/SignalSyncPro/Tables/Table_Single_Agent.md

 ---

 ##### Table 5: Learned Policy (Best Action from Q-values)

+_The learned policy extracted from Q-values, showing what the agent actually learned independent of exploration.
+This table shows which action the Q-network predicts is best (highest Q-value) at each decision point.
+Unlike Table 4 which includes random exploration, this represents the "pure" learned strategy. **Avg Q-values** show the network's confidence in each action. **Q-Spread** (max Q - min Q) indicates decision confidence: high spread = clear preference, low spread = uncertainty. **Best Action counts** show how often each action is predicted as optimal._

 | Episode | Avg Continue Q | Avg Skip2P1 Q | Avg Next Q | Q-Spread | Best Continue | Best Skip2P1 | Best Next   |
 | ------- | -------------- | ------------- | ---------- | -------- | ------------- | ------------ | ----------- |